-Spare light bulbs — particularly navigation bulbs — are essential for all boats that sail after dusk.
+Spare light bulbs are essential for all boats that sail after dark.
 Bulbs are fragile, so don't forget to check the spares from time to time to make sure they still work.

 7. Fuel Filters

-Spare fuel filters are priceless, especially if you buy a batch of bad gasoline, or if the old fuel filter in your tank has gone bad.
+Spare fuel filters are priceless, especially if you bought a batch of bad marine fuel, or if the old fuel filter in your boat's tank has gone bad.
 Switching out a fuel filter that has become overwhelmed with water or debris with a spare filter will protect the motor and keep it running as it should.

 A dead battery will leave your boat dead in the water.
 Carrying a spare battery gives you the peace of mind that a backup is available whenever you need it.
-Don't forget to regularly check spare marine batteries to ensure they are fully charged, otherwise having them on board becomes useless!
+Don't forget to regularly check spare marine batteries to ensure they're fully charged, otherwise having them on board becomes useless.

-You should always have a spare impeller for every water pump onboard.
+Always have a spare impeller for every water pump onboard.
 An engine can overheat in minutes, which can destroy the impeller immediately.
-Impellers break easily, but are easy to replace, and are pretty inexpensive compared to a trip to the mechanic.
-Always have a spare impeller on board and a spare to replace that spare.
+Impellers break easily, but are also inexpensive and easy to replace.
+Always have a spare impeller on board, and another spare to replace that spare.